-- Over the last two years, the Energy Office has served as a catalyst and “one-stop-shop” for energy use reductions on campus.
+- Over the last three years, the Energy Office has served as a catalyst and “one-stop-shop” for energy use reductions on campus.
 Applying a blended approach of engineering, analysis, and technical skills, the Office works across traditional organizational silos to achieve its goals.

 - Software that shows real-time energy use for campus buildings has been installed in over 100 buildings.
 Ultimately the campus will have over 140 live dashboards, which help to visualize cumulative impact of individual energy savings.
 Analytics also provide real-time feedback on building-level interval data, which helps with identification of anomalies and addressing large system malfunctions.
-Used in this latter context, dashboards have already yielded savings of $67,000 across campus.

 Spotlight: Projects and Initiatives